emilioziniades/favia/log.md

 I got very distracted and never continued this project.
 I think it's only fair that I yank all the releases from <https://crates.io> and update the README to reflect this.

 I think ultimately I got a basic version of the site generator working and that satisfied my itch.
 In hindsight, building a static site generator was an ambitious project, and I don't have enough passion to continue to improve this project.

+The other aim was to rebuild my personal website using my own static site generator.
+Actually all I want to do is rebuild my website, and there are already so many static site generators, that it didn't make much sense to continue with this project.

 Another issue was that I attempted to couple this project too tightly to tailwind.
 It is the CSS library du jour, but a SSG should not be so strongly opinionated that it admits only a single CSS library.
 This was a design flaw, and if I were to do this again, I would allow the architecture to be more modular, providing support for multiple CSS libraries, without tying the implementation directly to one.

 In reality, this project took a lot of inspiration from [zola](https://getzola.org) and in many ways is the same idea with a fraction of the features.
-The other aim was to rebuild my personal website using my own static site generator.
-Actually all I want to do is rebuild my website, and there are already so many static site generators, that it didn't make much sense to continue with this project.
 Any time I was going to spend on developing this project is better spent contributing to `zola`.
 The thing I love about open source is that there are positive externalities: the development effort of one person benefits all users of the project.
-Instead of trying to earn props by blatantly lifting ideas from other more popular open source projects, I now think my time is better said trying to improve those projects.
+Instead of trying to earn props by blatantly lifting ideas from other more popular open source projects, I now think my time is better spent trying to improve those projects.

 I doubt that this log will ever be read by anyone, but by writing this last entry, I have the closure I need to move on to projects that I have more passion in.